 ***** out of 5 stars

-Crooks 1926 was developed by COLAB Theatre and extended until 31 May.
-Due to the corona virus, the only remaining performances scheduled are now on April 18 and 25th.
+Crooks 1926 was developed by COLAB Theatre and extended until 31 May, only to be cancelled by the corona virus.